 360 view of London from the 40th floor

 Duck & Waffle is the UK’s highest restaurant, located on the 40th floor of the Heron Tower near Liverpool St. tube station.

 The restaurant is open 24/7 which I think is really cool.
-Imagine feeling peckish at 4am in the morning, Duck & Waffle is the one!
-If you are thinking of going at the weekend, you will need to book well in advance.
-However, on each of the time that I went, it was during the middle of the week and I booked 2 or 3 weeks in advance to secure a reservation.
+Imagine feeling peckish at 4am in the morning and popping into Duck & Waffle for breakfast as the sun rises.
+If you are thinking of going at the weekend, you will need to book at least a month in advance.
+However, for a mid-week evening, I booked about 2 weeks in advance to secure a reservation.